-This is perhaps the most important aspect to solving problems and overcoming challenges.
-Without this one piece of puzzle in place, you’re likely to quit.
+This is perhaps the most important aspect of solving problems and overcoming challenges.
+Without this one piece of the puzzle in place, you’re likely to quit.

 Since our natural tendency is to solve problems in the here and now, we need to train ourselves to believe we can solve long-lasting, complex problems.

 I know many gurus say you should ‘see challenges as opportunities’ but it’s easier said than done.
 You can’t really develop this mindset unless you actually prove to yourself that staying with problems longer is worthwhile.

 In other words, you have to overcome a decent number of challenges to begin seeing challenges as opportunities for growth.